We may receive compensation when you click on links to products from our partners.

 2nd round involves a written test on C objective questions, Real-time OS, and C programming

 3rd stage is the face-to-face technical round.
-It involves questions on RTOS and C programming basics; bitwise operations related concepts in C and around 3 to 5 programs to check your problem understanding and solving skills
+It involves questions on RTOS and C programming basics; bitwise operations-related concepts in C and around 3 to 5 programs to check your problem understanding and solving skills

-4th stage of HR round is about terms and conditions that include the instructions regarding the rules and regulations of the company to be followed
+4th stage of the HR round is about terms and conditions that include the instructions regarding the rules and regulations of the company to be followed

 HR will take the signature if you agree to their terms and conditions

 5th stage of the technical round with the manager is about checking your technical skills.
 This is an important stage wherein you are asked several technical questions and judged accordingly.
-A few common questions asked by the interviewer to a embedded system
+A few common questions asked by the interviewer to an embedded system

 Now you must be thinking about the correct answers.
 Let us take a look at it.